SixArm/sixarm-company-consulting-agreement/README.md

 Note: Background Technology and Independent Technology may include many kinds of copyrights and licenses.

-Example: open source software toolkits may include the GNU Public License (GPL), graphic diagrams may include the Creative Commons (CC) icense, template documents may include the Apache License, etc.
+Example: open source software tool-kits may include the GNU Public License (GPL), graphic diagrams may include the Creative Commons (CC) license, template documents may include the Apache License, etc.

 In all cases it is Consultee's responsibility to vet any and all legal aspects, to